UniMath/agda-unimath/src/linear-algebra/tuples-on-euclidean-domains.lagda.md

   add-tuple-Euclidean-Domain = binary-map-tuple (add-Euclidean-Domain R)
 ```

-### Pointwise negation of tuples on a euclidean domain
+### Pointwise negation of tuples on a Euclidean domain

 ```agda
 module _